← Home

 POST/api/v1/papersRequires authentication

-Returns 201 on success, 400 on validation failure, 409 if already registered.
+Returns 201 on success, 400 on validation failure, 403 if user is not an author, 409 if already registered.

 GET/api/v1/papers